The evolution — and future — of corporate granting

 Purpose leads to more loyal customers, more engaged people — and a stronger bottom line

 When companies take actions that show they are trustworthy employers and businesses — such as engaging in stakeholder philanthropy — they attract more employees and more customers.
-In the Engagement in Corporate Giving survey, 84% of consumers and 85% of employees agreed that the more a business engages its consumers and employees in its decisions on charitable giving, the more trust consumers have in that business.
+In the Engagement in Corporate Giving survey, 84% of consumers and 85% of employees agreed that the more a business engages their consumers and employees in their decisions on charitable giving, the more trust consumers have in that business.